carolzbnbr/OnScreenSizeMarkup/README.md

 A handler is a class in which it's methods returns a  `ScreenSizeGroups` enum item after identifing a physical device screen size to its corresponding Markup `ScreenSizeGroups` enum.

-Your handler may inherits from  `ScreenSizeHandler` class or implements `IScreenSizeHandler` interface on your own.
-Both the interface or the class contains the following methods which can be implemented or overrided:
+Your handler may inherits from `ScreenSizeHandler` class or implements `IScreenSizeHandler` interface.
+Either the interface or the class contains methods that can be implemented or overrided:

-* `TryGetSizeByDeviceModel` - Attempts to determine the screen size by a provided device-model.
+* `TryGetSizeByDeviceModel` - Attempts to determine the screen size by a provided device-model (Currently I'm using [Xamarin.Essentials](https://docs.microsoft.com/en-us/xamarin/essentials/device-information?tabs=ios) for retrieving the device-model).
 * `TryGetSizeByPhysicalSize` - Attempts to determine the screen-size by device's physical size (width/height)

 After implementing your handler you must set its instance as follows: